ColdTrick/opensearch/README.md

 ### Index Management

-The index management page (found under Administer -> ElasticSearch -> Indices in the admin sidebar) allows you to perform various actions on all the indexes available on the ElastisSearch server.
+The index management page (found under Administer -> OpenSearch -> Indices in the admin sidebar) allows you to perform various actions on all the indexes available on the OpenSearch server.
 The following actions are supported:

 - Create: This action can only be performed if the index configured in the plugin settings page is not yet available.
 It will create the default index configuration to be used for search.